Hugh Malcolm: Second World War

-By the end of 1941 Malcolm had risen to the rank of squadron leader and joined No. 18 Squadron as a flight commander, flying the Bristol Blenheim and based in Suffolk.
+By the end of 1941 Malcolm had risen to the rank of squadron leader and joined No. 18 Squadron as a flight commander, flying the Bristol Blenheim light bomber and based in Suffolk.
+The squadron flew Mark IV aircraft attacking German night fighter airfields in support of Bomber Command raids.

+In September 1942 he was promoted to acting wing commander before the squadron moved to North Africa to join 326 Wing.

-During late 1942 in North Africa, Wing Commander Malcolm assumed commanded of No. 18 Squadron, flying the Bristol Blenheim Mk.
-V light bomber.
-Throughout his service in that sector, his skill and daring were of the highest order.
+During late 1942 in North Africa, Wing Commander Malcolm assumed command of No. 18 Squadron, flying the new Mk.
+V version of the Bristol Blenheim light bomber.
+Throughout his service in that sector, "his leadership, skill and daring were of the highest order".
 He led two attacks on Bizerta airfield in Tunisia, pressing his attacks to effective conclusion.

 On 17 November 1942, the squadron were detailed to carry out an attack on Bizerta, taking advantage of low cloud cover.
 Twenty miles from the target, the sky cleared, but despite the danger of continuing without a fighter escort, Malcolm decided to go ahead.
 Despite fierce opposition, the mission was a success with all bombs dropped within the airfield perimeter, and a Junkers Ju 52 and Messerschmitt Bf 109 were shot down, with other enemy aircraft damaged on the ground by machine-gun fire.
+Two Blenheims were lost to enemy fire and two to an aerial collision.
+On 28 November 18 Squadron attacked again; despite heavy anti-aircraft fire, after dropping their bombs, the Blenheims attacked repeatedly with machine gun fire.